tdwg/bdq/tg2/_review/docs/supplement/index.md

 ### 3.11 Principles of Test Design

-This is an elaboration of the summary of the key criteria of the BDQ Core Tests in [Section 2.1](#21-definition-of-core).
+This section provides an elaboration of the summary of the key criteria of the BDQ Core Tests in [Section 2.1](#21-definition-of-core).

+The principles of data quality test design emphasize simplicity, clarity, and atomicity in test specifications.
+Tests should be deterministic, reversible when applicable, and avoid false precision while using realistic benchmarks.
+They should refrain from validating verbatim terms, and be designed to produce consistent, meaningful results across different implementations and datasets.

 #### 3.11.1 General concepts for specifications